 How to Boost Your Score

-We’ve got a ton of in-depth content on how to boost your credit score, so we’re just going to give you a bare bones outline here.
-Click on the links–or sign up for our Credit Over Coffee email series–to learn even more.
+We’ve got a ton of in-depth content on how to boost your credit score, so we’re just going to give you a bare-bones outline here.
+Click on the links to learn even more.

 Here are the basic steps to take to increase your credit score:

 - Correct mistakes and errors.
-Many consumers notice errors on their credit reports.
+Many consumers notice errors in their credit reports.
 This could be as simple as an incorrect mailing address.
-Or if could be as complex as showing an account you don’t actually own.
+Or it could be as complex as showing an account you don’t actually own.
 Either way, you’ll need to correct these errors as soon as you can.

 - Ask for some goodwill.
 Late payments on your credit report can seriously harm your score.
 But what if you’ve got a record of a single late payment in an otherwise squeaky clean history?
 Consider asking the lender for a goodwill adjustment.
 Here’s how.

 - Make payments on time, every time.
 Your credit score is really all about one thing–telling lenders how risky you’d be as a customer.
 And lenders really hate late payments.
 So consider automating your finances or using a budget tool like Mint.com to track when payments are due so you don’t miss any.